psyto/datasov2/integration-layer/README.md

 # DataSov Integration Layer

-A comprehensive cross-chain integration service that bridges Corda and Solana networks for the DataSov hybrid blockchain system.
-This layer handles identity proof validation, state synchronization, and seamless communication between the two blockchain networks.
+A comprehensive integration service for the DataSov hybrid blockchain system.
+This layer handles identity proof validation, state synchronization, and seamless communication with Arweave and Solana networks.

 ## 🚀 Features

--   **Cross-Chain Communication**: Seamless integration between Corda and Solana
+-   **Identity Management**: Integration with Arweave for permanent identity storage
--   **Identity Proof Validation**: Cryptographic validation of identity proofs across chains
+-   **Identity Proof Validation**: Cryptographic validation of identity proofs
--   **State Synchronization**: Real-time synchronization of state between networks
+-   **State Synchronization**: Real-time synchronization of state with Solana
--   **Event Bridging**: Event-driven communication between Corda and Solana
+-   **Event Processing**: Event-driven communication with blockchain networks
--   **REST API Gateway**: Comprehensive API for cross-chain operations
+-   **REST API Gateway**: Comprehensive API for identity and marketplace operations
 -   **Health Monitoring**: Built-in health checks and metrics
 -   **Security**: Enterprise-grade security with encryption and validation